secure-device-onboard/iot-platform-sdk/README.md

 - Apache Maven* 3.5.4 (Optional) software for building the SDO IoT Platform SDK from source
 - Java IDE (Optional) for convenience in modifying the source code (especially for customizing OCS).
 - OpenSSL (Optional) for creating owner keys and key-store
-- Docker 18.09
+- Docker* 18.09
 - Docker compose 1.21.2
 - Haveged

-# Directory structure
+# Directory Structure

 Details about the directory structure for iot-platform-sdk in the source and binary package are described as follows.